SivyerLab/pystim/README.rst

 - tabulate (for formatting logs)
 - igor (for parsing tables)
 - `u3 <https://labjack.com/support/software/examples/ud/labjackpython>`_ (for triggering from LabJack)
-- `ffmpeg <https://www.ffmpeg.org/>`_ for making movies from captured frames
+- `ffmpeg <https://www.ffmpeg.org/>`_ (or making movies from captured frames)

+Psychopy requires some small editing to source for it to work (changing 5 lines).
+Instructions :doc:`here <detailedinstall>`.

 Licensing
 ---------

 Stimulus Program is licensed under GNU GPL v3.0.
-See [LICENSE](LICENSE.md) file for license rights and limitations.
+See :doc:`license <LICENSE>` for license rights and limitations.

 Screen Shots
 ------------